mabehrendt/AQuA/readme.md

 We explain how to calcualte scores on a given dataset step by step in the following.

 ### 1. Requirements
-To calculate `AQuA` scores, make sure to first install all required python packages using:
+To calculate `AQuA 🌊` scores, make sure to first install all required python packages using:
 ```
 $ pip install -r requirements.txt
 ```

 ### 2. Translation (optional)
-The individual Adapters that are the basis for the`AQuA` score are trained on a German dataset.
+The individual Adapters that are the basis for the`AQuA 🌊` score are trained on a German dataset.
 For an evaluation of English data, the data can be translated to Germany by running the `translate_to_german.py` script:
 ```
 $ python translate_to_german.py dataset_path dataset_name translation_col output_path --sep (optional)
 ```